Facing competition, Twin River Lincoln table games down 40% in August

 The two state-owned casinos, which Twin River operates, together reported about $43 million in table games and video lottery terminal revenue in August, totaling about $1 million less than last year.

-Lucky for casinos, sports betters lost $851,788 in August, helping to make up for the $1 million decline.
+Lucky for casinos, sports bettors lost $851,788 in August, helping to make up for the $1 million decline.

 Lottery officials have long braced for the impact of out-of-state competition such as Encore.
 In March, the state commissioned a report showing Encore is expected to divert about $30 million in slots revenue and $9 million in table games revenue from the two state-owned casinos between fiscal years 2018-19 and 2023-24.